xlc-dev/nova/www/src/docs/reference.md

 ```

 String returns the string value of a flag specified by name.
 It checks command flags first, then global flags.
-Returns &quot;&quot; if not found or type mismatch.
+Returns "" if not found or type mismatch.

-<a id="stringslice"></a>
 #### `StringSlice`

 ```go